DustinLedbetter/Summary-File-Of-Projects-Worked-On/README.md

    Communicorp Title: Application Developer Analyst 5/16/2019 - current
       Note: My actual job tasks build me as a Full Stack Developer

-   Number of notable Projects that I've worked on and can share currently: 23
+   Number of notable Projects that I've worked on and can share currently: 34

-   Number of storefronts I am responsible for working on currently: 50+ live sites
-   Types: A mix of Pageflex, Able Commerce, and custom sites
+   Number of storefronts I am responsible for working on currently: 50+ live sites Storefront Types: A mix of Pageflex, Able Commerce, and custom sites
  *************************************************************************************